lily-joh/SimpleTweet/README.md

 ## Notes

 There were not big problems while building the app, however, I clicked the back button too many times while testing the app, so 'Rate limit exceeded' error was caused.
-I had to wait 15 minutes to relaunch it.
+I had to wait a few minutes to relaunch it.

 ## Open-source libraries used